 One of the biggest benefits of app modernization is the opportunity to outsource all or part of your compute, storage and networking to a public cloud provider.
-This eliminates the need to buy, install, configure and run hardware on-premises and may provide a huge cost savings, with the possibility of minimizing capital investments for hardware.
-By outsourcing infrastructure, you don't need to be concerned about capacity.
+This eliminates the need to buy, install, configure and run hardware on-premises, and can provide a huge cost savings, with the possibility of minimizing capital investments for hardware.
+By outsourcing infrastructure, you pay only for what you use and you don't need to be concerned about capacity.
 Cloud providers scale your infrastructure in the background, up or down, to meet demand for your online services.